PacktPublishing/Docker-on-Windows-Second-Edition/README.md

 **From 101 to production with Docker on Windows**

 ## What is this book about?
 Docker on Windows, Second Edition teaches you all you need to know about Docker on Windows, from the 101 to running highly-available workloads in production.
-You’ll be guided through a Docker journey, starting with the key concepts and simple examples of .NET Framework and .NET Core apps in Docker containers on Windows.
-Then you’ll learn how to use Docker to modernize the architecture and development of traditional ASP.NET and SQL Server apps.
+Youâ€™ll be guided through a Docker journey, starting with the key concepts and simple examples of .NET Framework and .NET Core apps in Docker containers on Windows.
+Then youâ€™ll learn how to use Docker to modernize the architecture and development of traditional ASP.NET and SQL Server apps.

 This book covers the following exciting features:
 * Understand key Docker concepts: images, containers, registries and swarms